jamesscottbrown/pyyed/README.md

 # yEd Py

-A simple Python API to export Networks to [yEd](http://www.yworks.com/en/products_yed_about.html)
+A simple Python library to export networks to [yEd](http://www.yworks.com/en/products_yed_about.html)

-A previous project of mine produced diagrams by exporting DOT for GraphViz to render.
-Someone suggested it would be useful to produce diagrams that could be further manipulated and edited, and that their preferred tool would be yEd.

-The main file format supported by yEd is [GraphML](http://graphml.graphdrawing.org/) ([GraphML Primer](http://graphml.graphdrawing.org/primer/graphml-primer.html)).
+The [yEd Graph Editor](https://www.yworks.com/products/yed) supports the [GraphML](http://graphml.graphdrawing.org/) ([GraphML Primer](http://graphml.graphdrawing.org/primer/graphml-primer.html)) file format.
 This is an open standard based on XML, and is supported by Python libraries such as [NetworkX](https://networkx.github.io/).
 However, the details of formatting (rather than network topology) are handled by yEd specific extensions to the standard, which are not supported by other libraries.

-I therefore wrote this library to provide an easy interface that lets you specify how a graph should look, and generates the corresponding yEd graphml file.
+I therefore wrote this library to provide an easy interface that lets you specify how a graph should look, and generates corresponding graphML that can be opened in yEd.

 ## Usage
 The interface is similar to that of NetworkX:

     from pyyed import *

-    g = Graph()
+    g = pyyed.Graph()

     g.add_node('foo', font_family="Zapfino")
     g.add_node('foo2', shape="roundrectangle", font_style="bolditalic", underlined_text="true")